Lee Middleman

 Lee Middleman (born 1944) is an American ceramic artist and physicist.
-His main work consists of wheel-thrown vessels with textured surfaces.
-Middleman's ceramics have been included in more than 75 juried exhibitions and competitions and are held and exhibited in museum collections in Asia, Europe, and the United States.
 He is a former president of the Association of Clay and Glass Artists of California and an elected member of the International Academy of Ceramics.

 Early life and education

 Middleman was born in Baltimore, Maryland, in 1944.
 He attended the Baltimore Polytechnic Institute for high school and later studied physics at Johns Hopkins University, where he earned a Bachelor of Arts degree.
 He received a Ph.D. in physics from Stanford University.
 During his graduate studies, he was awarded a Woodrow Wilson Fellowship and several National Science Foundation Fellowships.

 Career

 After earning his doctorate, Middleman worked for over two decades as a physicist and technology executive in Silicon Valley, holding research and development roles at several technology and medical instrument companies.
-He played a key role in the commercialization of the Resettable fuse, Polyswitch devices, and received patents for their design and applications.
+He played a key role in the commercialization of the resettable fuse, polyswitch devices, and received patents for their design and applications.

 In 1999, Middleman changed careers and began studying ceramics at the Palo Alto Art Center and Foothill College.
 He established a home studio in Portola Valley, California, and began exhibiting his work in 2003.
 He served as president of the Association of Clay and Glass Artists of California from 2003 to 2005.

 Middleman has participated in many national juried competitions and exhibitions.
 His work has been selected for numerous international competitions including the World Ceramic Biennale in South Korea (2003), the International Ceramic Triennial UNICUM in Slovenia (2018), and the Shanghai International Woodfire Ceramics Festival (2021), where he received a Silver Prize.